cfpb/design-system/docs/pages/notifications.md

                   <div class="h4 m-notification_message">No results found.</div>
               </div>
           </div>
-        variation_description: The warning notification displays when an operation has run as expected, but doesn’t have the expected results, such as a search that returned no result.
-This notification can also be used to display additional critical information to a user before they submit a form, such as how their data will be used and protected or a reminder that they can’t edit their responses after submitting.
+        variation_description: The warning alert displays when an operation has run as expected, but doesn’t have the expected results, such as a search that returned no result.
+This alert can also be used to display additional critical information to a user before they submit a form, such as how their data will be used and protected or a reminder that they can’t edit their responses after submitting.
         variation_implementation: ""
         variation_name: Warning
         variation_specs: |-
           * Border: 1 px, Gold (#ff9e1b)
           * Background: Gold 10 (#fff6ec)
-          * Minicon: 18px, Gold (#ff9e1b)
+          * Icon: 18px, Gold (#ff9e1b)
       - variation_code_snippet: |-
           <div class="m-notification
                       m-notification__visible